 What I found challenging:

-Have you used Business Model Canvas?
-What did you think of it?
+Have you used impact maps?
+What did you think of them?